Nagarajant37/EC2-instences-in--terraform/README.md

 # In file1 write the command for create the instances with properties

-# In file write the command of provider details of instance like vpc,subnets
+# In file2 write the command of provider details of instance like vpc,subnets

 # save the both file in terraform file with file name ".tr"